timberwoof/gristleball/README.md

 # gristleball
 Simple Monte Carlo Simulation in Python

+# Quick Start
+Run the example with
+python3 gbIterator.py

+Make a backup of exmaple.py .
+Edit example.py to suit your needs.
+Run the modified file with
+python3 gbIterator.py

+#Better Start
+Copy example.py to MyModel.Py.
+Edit MyModel.Py to suit your needs.
+In Iterator.py modify the line from example import model ro from MyModel import model
+Run your model with
+python3 gbIterator.py

 # Distribution Classes
 * linear (xmin, xmax, or xmean, xdeviation, y)
 * triangle (xmin, xcenter, xmax, y)